-- 4. If the tire and wheel are removed (recommended for aluminum wheels) secure the brake drum to the hub with the wheel nuts or remove the brake drum. - 5.
-Place an oil drip tub beneath the hub to catch oil.
+- 10. Place an oil drip tub beneath the hub to catch oil.
 Rotate the hub such that the hubcap drain plug is facing upwards.
-Remove the drain plug from the hubcap and place it in a container for re-installation - 6.
+Remove the drain plug from the hubcap and place it in a container for re-installation. - 11.
 Rotate the hub such that the drain hole faces downward and drain the oil from hub cavity.
-Wait a few minutes for most of the oil to drain before continuing to the next step. - 7.
+Wait a few minutes for most of the oil to drain before continuing to the next step. - 12.
 Remove the hubcap bolts, hubcap, and gasket.
 Take care not to damage the gasket for re-installation.
 Place the components in a location to prevent contamination.
 Note that solvents may damage the hubcap window.